Advertising

 Our tour inside this precious treasure chest of art in Florence

-If one reaches it from the north, along Via del Proconsolo, the Bargello appears to us in all its somewhat sinister severity.
-Its dismal past as a prison for political prisoners resurfaces despite the fact that today it holds with the Victoria & Albert in London and the Cluny in Paris the primacy of the so-called minor or decorative arts.
-But it is thanks above all to Dante, who moreover suffered a death sentence in absentia and perpetual exile here, and to the slightly younger Giotto, who perhaps for this very reason wished to remember him by giving history his first portrait, that the palace was chosen as the first national museum of Florence Capital.
-And today it is only here that one can compare the experimental verve of Donatello with the mightiness of Michelangelo.
-Support one or the other.
+Approaching from the north, along Via del Proconsolo, the Bargello reveals itself in all its severity — a bit grim, even.
+Its somber past as a prison for political prisoners still lingers, despite the fact that today it shares with the Victoria & Albert Museum in London and the Cluny Museum in Paris the distinction of being a leading institution for the so-called minor or decorative arts.
+But it is thanks above all to Dante — who, incidentally, was sentenced to death in absentia and to perpetual exile within these very walls — and to the slightly younger Giotto, who perhaps for that very reason wished to remember him by giving history its first portrait of the poet, that the palace was chosen as the first national museum of Florence when it became the capital of Italy.
+And today, it is only here that one can compare Donatello’s experimental flair with Michelangelo’s monumental power.
+To side with one or the other.

 Museo Nazionale del Bargello